aeksco/jupyter-tabula/README.md

 ## Notes

 I would recommend this container image for testing and hacking purposes.
-This image is a bit heavy (`1.x GBs`) since it extends the [tensorflow/tensorflow](https://hub.docker.com/r/tensorflow/tensorflow/) container image.
+This image is a bit heavy (`2.02GB`) since it extends the [tensorflow/tensorflow](https://hub.docker.com/r/tensorflow/tensorflow/) container image.
 This was done mainly to save time since the Tensorflow container already has all the relevant dependencies installed and configured.